 If your parents gained ILR while you were a child, you may also be eligible and we would advise you to join our Facebook group and ask the moderators about their own experience of having applied as children of ILR holders.

-Please note that ILR holders can apply for Settled Status too, and enjoy the benefits of the protection of the Withdrawal Agreement
+Please note that ILR holders can apply for Settled Status, which then replaces their ILR status, and enjoy the benefits of the protection of the Withdrawal Agreement.

 One of the benefits of gaining ILR via the Windrush route is to prove your children were British at birth.